microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/terraform.md

 ## Build Validation

 Ensure you enforce the style guides during build.
-The following example script can be used to install terraform and a linter that then checks for formatting and common errors.
+The following example script can be used to install terraform, and a linter that then checks for formatting and common errors.

 ```shell